-Areva, the largest nuclear supplier in the world, wants to build a $4 billion gas centrifuge uranium enrichment plant in eastern Idaho big enough to fuel 50 nuclear reactors.
-Areva’s profits would go to its home base in France.
+Areva, the largest nuclear supplier in the world, had planned to build a $4 billion gas centrifuge uranium enrichment plant in eastern Idaho big enough to fuel 50 nuclear reactors.
+Areva’s profits would have gone to its home base in France.
 Areva’s product would go all over the world, though not to Idaho.
 Areva’s waste could remain above Idaho’s Snake River Aquifer for decades.
 The Nuclear Regulatory Commission (NRC) should not have licensed the Areva uranium enrichment factory as it announced that it did on October 12, 2011.
 Read this letter of complaint issued by the Snake River Alliance to the NRC on November 30, 2011.
-See below for information about how to get involved in the campaign and make sure to take action today!

 A Risky Uranium Plan

 A license from the NRC is one step in a long process.
 We won’t know for awhile whether this facility can be built or not.
 Areva is very financially unstable and recent news reports indicate all their future project investments are in flux.
-Areva CEO Luc Oursel told a French parliamentary hearing Wednesday that the troubled company is reviewing its financial and investment plans in light of a worldwide retrenchment in new plant orders and shutdowns of existing plants.
-Oursel said Areva would provide more details on investments his company might postpone in December.
 It may be that the realities of the market will be Areva’s downfall, in Idaho and elsewhere.

 Nuclear power impedes carbon reduction, since the substantial public and private capital that might go into nuclear power could no longer go toward faster, cheaper, less risky clean energy production, efficiency, and conservation.